24 April 2017

 Sitting Found to Affect Health

 For the past decade, scientific evidence has been mounting on the adverse health aspects associated with sitting.
-Humans were created or have evolved as beings who must engage in physical activity for the majority of each day.
-Our current situation, where large populations are employed in desk positions that require them to sit throughout the day, only started in the last 100 years, and doctors are just beginning to understand the detriments caused by sitting.
+Humans must engage in physical activity for the majority of each day.
+Today large populations are employed in desk positions requiring them to sit throughout the day.
+This situation only started in the last 100 years.
+Doctors are just beginning to understand the detriments caused by sitting for long periods.

-While cool bean bag chairs are among the most ergonomic furniture on which to sit for long stretches and can help with many of the harmful effects of long-term sitting, they cannot counter them all.
+are among the most ergonomic furniture on which to sit for long stretches.
+They can help with many of the harmful effects of long-term sitting.
+However, they cannot overcome them all.
 Sitting can cause several serious medical conditions, including all of the following: